London Heathrow Airport

 Easiest: National Express

 If you’re coming from or travelling to anywhere in the UK other than central London, the National Express is likely to be your easiest option.
-National Express and other coach operators run services from Heathrow to more than 500 destinations across the UK.
+National Express and other coach operators run services from Heathrow to hundreds of destinations across the UK.

-There is also an extensive local bus network around Heathrow, as well as luxury coaches and buses connecting Heathrow with the national rail network at Feltham, Watford, Woking and Reading.
+There is also an extensive local bus network around Heathrow, as well as luxury coaches and buses connecting Heathrow with the National Rail networks at Feltham, Watford, Woking and Reading.

 Black taxi

 If you want the classic London experience from the moment you set foot on UK soil, you could hail yourself a London black taxi from outside the terminal.
 Drivers are fully licensed and have passed the Knowledge of London examination, although you can expect to pay for the experience.
-As a general guide, a trip from Heathrow to central London in a black taxi will set you back anywhere from 48 to 90 pounds (around AU$85 to AU$162).
+As a general guide, a trip from Heathrow to central London in a black taxi will set you back anywhere from £61 to £114 (around AU$125 to AU$235).

 Minicab